AhmedAbouelkher/sa_stateless_animation/README.md

 Scenarios where the animation is faster at beginning and slower at the ending are called **non-linear animations**.

 You can enrich your animation with non-linear behavior by supplying a `Curve` to the `curve` parameter.
-Flutter comes with a set of predined curves inside the `Curves` class.
+Flutter comes with a set of predefined curves inside the `Curves` class.

 ```dart
 PlayAnimation<Color>(